Zak-hc/AirBnB_clone/README.md

-#!/usr/bin/python3
-# Welcome to the AirBnB clone project!
+Welcome to the AirBnB clone project!
-print("oppaaa")